-- Across most of Australia average commuting times were higher in capital cities compared with the rest of the state. - The largest difference between a capital city and the other areas of the state was in New South Wales, where average commuting times in the capital were around 14 minutes longer in 2015. - Adelaide saw the lowest increase in average commuting time of 0.4 minutes between 2005 and 2015. - The largest improvement in average commuting times between 2005 and 2015 was seen in the Rest of Western Australia (down 6.7 minutes).
-By contrast, the largest increase in average commute times was in the Australian Capital Territory (up by 6.8 minutes).
+- Across most of Australia average commuting times were higher in capital cities compared with the rest of the state. - The largest difference between a capital city and the other areas of the state was in New South Wales, where average commuting times in the capital were 13.6 minutes longer in 2016. - The largest improvement in average commuting times between 2006 and 2016 was seen in the rest of Western Australia (down 3.8 minutes).
+By contrast, the largest increase in average commute times was in the Greater Brisbane (up by 4.8 minutes). - The lowest increase was recorded in the rest of Victoria, with an increase of 1.3 minutes.